A waiting period is the period of time between – your date of disablement, and when you are first eligible to receive a benefit payment.

 Eligible members* also have the option to apply for Income Protection and to choose their waiting period to be:

-Any change to your waiting period may have an impact on your premiums.
+Any change to your waiting period will have an impact on your premiums.

 However you do need to understand that if you are shortening your waiting period, it won’t take effect until the number of days of your previous waiting period has passed from the date we accept the change.